tensorflow/serving/tensorflow_serving/g3doc/docker.md

 where models are expected in the container.
 We also pass the name of the model as an environment variable, which will be important when we query the model.

+Note that if you wanted to use the gRPC API, you should instead bind to port 8500.

 To query the model using the predict API, you can run

 ```shell